 An Honors project can be very exciting.
 It is your chance to do independent work.
 This project will span two semesters on a topic to be determined by you and your faculty advisor and a second reader.
 Honors in American Studies will enhance your application to graduate and professional schools.
 Those who undertake and complete independent honors work will be able to include a sample of your best written work in your applications.

 A candidate must have a 3.0 overall GPA and a 3.4 GPA in the major.
-Working toward Honors means registering for 050:495 fall semester and 050:496 in the spring semester-- doing an Independent Study of superior caliber.
+Working toward Honors means registering for 050:495 fall semester and an independent study in the spring semester.
 One faculty member serves as your advisor, and another as your reader.
 Senior Honors thesis writers will meet a few times in the fall semester as a writing group.
 At the end of the project, all candidates for honors present work to the entire American Studies faculty.
 The faculty as a group determines which projects will be awarded honors.

 General guidelines for Honors Theses: